suhaas-pedapati/Aeris-Honeywell/README.md

 # Aeris-Honeywell
-Aeris is revolutionizing the sustainable aviation industry by automating the process of documentation and maintaining compliance!
+Aeris is revolutionizing the sustainable aviation industry by automating the process of documentation and communication in order to maintain compliance!